jsfenfen/990-xml-reader/README.md

 ## Acknowledgements

-This project was originally built for ProPublica, an independent, nonprofit newsroom that runs [NonProfit Explorer](http://projects.propublica.com/nonprofits/), a database of nonprofit organizations, their tax returns, and federal audits of them when available.
-This repository was originally written by Jacob Fenton, who's probably at fault for any bugs, just not in a legal sense.
-To be clear, please double check any
+This project was originally built for ProPublica, an independent, nonprofit newsroom that runs [NonProfit Explorer](http://projects.propublica.org/nonprofits/), a database of nonprofit organizations, their tax returns, and federal audits of them when available.

-Thanks also to Tyler Davis for testing an open source release candidate  and suggesting improvements.
+Thanks to Tyler Davis for testing an open source release candidate  and suggesting improvements.